Employment Type: Full-Time, Permanent

 ABOUT YWCA TORONTO – YWCA ELM CENTRE

-YWCA Elm Centre includes 300 units of permanent housing for three different resident groups: 165 units of affordable rental units for women and gender diverse people, 50 units for women and gender diverse people, women-led families and gender diverse-led families of Indigenous descent (including 10 women-led and gender diverse-led families fleeing violence) and 85 units for women and gender diverse people who are experiencing significant mental health challenges or concurrent mental health/addictions disorders.
-The program will provide services to the entire residential community, with a dual focus on community building and individualized supports.
+YWCA Elm Centre includes 300 units of permanent housing for three different resident groups: 165 affordable rental units, 50 units for Indigenous women, gender diverse people and their families and 85 supportive units for women and gender diverse people living with mental health or concurrent mental health and substance use challenges.
+The Elm Community Engagement Workers provides supports and services to the entire residential community, with a focus on community capacity building, housing stabilization and health promotion.

 HOW TO APPLY

-Please click or copy and paste the link in your browser to apply:
+Please click or copy and paste the link in your browser.

 Please note: A vulnerable sector police reference check is required by the successful candidate prior to hiring.
 YWCA Toronto is a unionized workplace.
 Staff are represented by CUPE Local 2189.
 This position is within the Bargaining Unit.
-Please indicate on your cover letter if you are an internal candidate.
+Please indicate on your cover letter and email subject line if you are an internal candidate.
 For internal applicants, this position is not secondable.

 YWCA Toronto promotes the principles of anti-oppression and adheres to the tenets of the Ontario Human Rights Code.
 We encourage applications from women and gender diverse people of all races, ethnic origins, religions, abilities and sexual orientations.